ccornix/groundzero/README.md

 Highlights:

 - Fully declarative configurations of multiple NixOS configurations of laptops and workstations
-- ZFS-based root file system with automatic partitioning and formatting provided by [disko][disko]
+- ZFS-based root file system with optional encryption and automatic partitioning and formatting provided by [disko][disko]
 - Ephemeral dataset for `/` (through restoring a blank snapshot on boot) and opt-in persistence with help of the [impermanence][impermanence] module
 - Mounted datasets nested under either `local` and `safe` parents, with only the latter group backed up (inspired by [Graham Christensen][erase-your-darlings])
 - Hosts in a private mesh network using [tailscale][tailscale]